Jay Waldman: Federal judicial service

 Waldman was nominated by President Ronald Reagan on August 3, 1988, to a seat on the United States District Court for the Eastern District of Pennsylvania vacated by Judge Daniel Henry Huyett III.
 Despite the nomination occurring after the Thurmond Rule, he was confirmed by the United States Senate on October 14, 1988, and received his commission on October 17, 1988.
 His service was terminated on May 30, 2003, due to death.

 First nomination to the Third Circuit

 On July 26, 1991, President George H. W. Bush nominated Waldman to a seat on the United States Court of Appeals for the Third Circuit.
 However, with the Senate Judiciary Committee controlled by Democrats, Waldman's nomination languished, and the committee never acted on the nomination before the end of Bush's presidency.
 President Bill Clinton chose not to renominate Waldman to the Third Circuit.

 Second nomination to the Third Circuit

 Just before his death in 2003, Waldman was expected to be renominated to the Third Circuit by President George W. Bush to replace Judge Edward R. Becker.
 Waldman died about a month after being nominated, which was well before the Senate Judiciary Committee had even begun to take up the nomination.
-Bush eventually wound up nominating Franklin Van Antwerpen to the seat.
+Bush eventually wound up nominating Franklin Van Antwerpen for the seat.